uidaholib/main-web-redesign_draft/content/special-collections/plan.md

         </div>
         <div id="collapseThree" class="collapse" data-parent="#accordion">
           <div class="card-body">
-            <p>Visit our Reading Room during <a href="{{ '/special-collections/plan.html#hours' | relative_url }}">open hours</a> or schedule an appointment using our <a href="https://forms.office.com/r/SjqtcHZ3Kn">Appointment Request Form</a>.
-We ask for <strong>at least two business days of notice</strong> so we may do any preparatory searching and retrieving in advance.
+            <p>Visit our Reading Room during <a href="{{ '/special-collections/plan.html#hours' | relative_url }}">open hours</a> or schedule an appointment.
+We ask for at least two business days of notice so we may do any preparatory searching and retrieving in advance.
 Appointments are dependent on staff availability.</p>
           </div>
           <!--end card-body-->
         </div>